1. TaoTronics Stylish Metal – Best to Buy in 2017

 Thanks to the various light modes, the lamp is extremely versatile.
 You can have the full intensity mode on with the whitest light color for enhanced concentration when studying during the day, when there is background lighting.
 At night, when your roommates have gone to bed, you can still keep reading with a lower brightness mode and a warmer temperature.

 One thing, however, the lamp doesn’t remembers its last setting.
-If you always use the lamp at a particular mode that is not its default mode, this could be a little inconvenient.
+If you always use it at a particular mode that is not its default mode, this could be a little inconvenient.
 Of course you can remember your favorite, but it would still be better if you don’t have to set it again every time you turn it on.

-To ensure the right light angle and prevent glare, the lamp comes with a flexible body.
+To ensure the right light angle and prevent glare, the TaoTronics comes with a flexible body.
 There are three places you can twist and turn to adjust the angle and distance: the head, the neck, and where the arm joins the base.

 The lamp is made out of plastic and aluminum alloy, resulting in its lightweightness (2.5 pounds).
-Since it’s not the most solid and heavy, you may need to use one hand to keep the lamp in place while you stretch it.
+Since it’s not the most solid and heavy, you may need to use one hand to keep it in place while you stretch it.
 This is not something I’m going to complain about, however.
 The compactness and lightweightness of the base makes it easier to move around whenever I reorganize the desk, which I do very often.

 You may notice that there is an integrated USB charging port on the base.
 It takes quite long to charge and is not the best option if you need your device full fast.
 Nevertheless, it’s still a very nice bonus when you’re studying for long hours and want to charge your phone without moving to find the socket.